padeir0/anu/readme.md

 proc F[&int] do nil;
 ```

-Since the item is mutable (and actually changes the item in the array)
-the following is a valid way to operate on references inside a `for each`:
+The following is a valid way to operate on references inside a `for each`:

 ```
 proc main do